Sustainability

 Demographic and social change

-Increasing life expectancy and reduced fertility rates in most of our core markets are resulting in an ageing and often declining population, which is increasingly urban.
-These structural, long-term trends are resulting in profound changes in consumer behaviour and preferences, and the development of policy responses to meet the challenges of greater longevity and the increasing prevalence of age-related chronic illness.
+Increasing life expectancy and reduced birth rates in most of our core markets are resulting in an ageing and often declining population, which is increasingly urban.
+These structural, long-term trends are causing profound changes in consumer behavior and preferences, and in the development of policy responses to meet the challenges of greater longevity and the prevalence of age-related chronic illness.
+Many of our healthcare and consumer sector investments benefit from these trends.

 Back to top